Ready to learn how to write a killer real estate agent bio?

-As a prominent figure in the luxury real estate market, Aaron has received International acclaim for record setting sales across Los Angeles.
-Aaron has crafted his career from representing the most prominent Architectural and Luxury Estate communities across the globe as well as the representing the most exclusive residences owned by some of the worlds most rich and famous.
-Some of these include:”
+As a prominent figure in the luxury real estate market, Aaron has received International acclaim for record-setting sales across Los Angeles.
+Aaron has crafted his career from representing the most prominent Architectural and Luxury Estate communities across the globe as well as representing the most exclusive residences owned by some of the world’s most rich and famous…”

-Also wonderful at addressing his market (albeit a very different market than Aaron’s), here’s Robert Perlin’s bio…
+Here is a fantastic bio addressing her market (albeit a very different market than Aaron’s); here’s part of Shemeika Fox’s bio…

 Step #6: Get feedback from people within your market